-And then in a strange, grey-hour We lay mouth to mouth, with your face Under mine like a star on the lake And I covered the earth, and all pace The silent, drifting hours Of morn after morn And night drifting up to night Yet no pathway worn Your life, and mine, my love Passing on and on, the hate Fusing closer and closer with love Til at length they mate.
-At the beginning of every love, romantic or not, the dream for that love is connected to an ideal of purity, mutuality, and respect.
-Every real love begins with the idea that this time we'll get it right, this time we won't make the mistakes we've made all those other times, this time love will work its magic.
-And in the early stages of love, that ideal is spontaneously respected.

-In the stage of attraction, flirtation, infatuation, and the rooting of love in the poetic imagination, love generally enrobes itself, figuratively, in whiteness, in purity, in all that's best inside us.
-It's put on a baptismal robe because it senses that here, finally, it will be initiated into life.
-There is nothing as potentially lifegiving and redeeming as falling in love.
+And then in a strange, grey-hour We lay mouth to mouth, with your face Under mine like a star on the lake And I covered the earth, and all space The silent, drifting hours Of morn after morn And night drifting up to night Yet no pathway worn Your life, and mine, my love Passing on and on, the hate Fusing closer and closer with love At the beginning of every love, romantic or not, the dream for that love is connected to an ideal of purity, mutuidea that this time we'll get it right, this time we won't make the mistakes we've made all those other times, this time love will work its magic.
+In the stage of attraction, flirtation, enrobes itself, figuratively, in whiteness, in purity, in all that's best inside us.
+It's put on a baptismal robe because it senses that here, finally, it will be initiated into life. giving and redeeming as falling in love.
 It re-colours the world completely.

 As the great novelist, Iris Murdoch once said: "The world can change in fifteen seconds, when you fall in love."
 But the world, as we know, can also turn indifferent, dark, and angry in 15 seconds, or 15 years.
-We don't all die like Romeo and Juliet, still in the grip of that bliss-producing, soul-searing, divine fever we call "falling in love", where death for love seems not too high a price to pay.
-Love's baptismal robe Ron Rolheiser Author Ron Rolheiser is a member of the Missionary Oblates of Mary Immaculate and is based in Texas.
+We don't all die like Romeo and ducing, soul-searing, divine fever we call "falling in love", where death for love seems not too high a price to pay.

+Ron Rolheiser Author Ron Rolheiser is a member of the Missionary Oblates of Mary Immaculate and is based in Texas.
 Time, familiarity, differences, congenital restlessness, old immaturities, wounded pride, a wandering eye, and simple human selfishness soon enough begin to dispel the magic.
 Where we once couldn't get enough of each other, swallowed our own hurts and pride for the other, and would willingly, like Romeo and 'In our heart of hearts we want what's right, what's best; we don't want to stain what we love' Juliet, have died for each other, we now begin to count our scars, let the days drift, and no longer search for the path towards the other's door.
 Hate begins to fuse with love, resentment with delight, and we reclaim our singleness.
 What D H Lawrence so brilliantly describes in this poem is how gradually and imperceptibly love can lose its purity, its divine fever, and its divine intent, even in its most intimate expressions.
 And what he is referring to is not that inevitable, and ultimately healthy, transformation where love, simply by its own innate structure, pressures towards maturity and pushes us beyond romantic infatuation and illusion.
 All love eventually programs its own dark night of the soul and this is healthy.
 Nor is he referring to the valuable insight that hate is not the opposite of love.
 What he is referring to is the disease that creeps into a relationship when, for whatever reason, familiarity begins to breed contempt and disrespect, and the ideal that was part of the dream that originally triggered that love is violated.
 Milan Kundera once said that when the idea that a love was founded on dies, then the love dies too.
 He's right.
 Real love is always founded on the ideal of purity (of intention), mutuality, and respect.
 In our heart of hearts we do want what's right, what's best; we don't want to stain what we love.
 And this implies things far beyond sex.